c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 <img width="232" alt="Screen Shot 2022-11-03 at 1 39 28 p m" src="https://user-images.githubusercontent.com/24994818/199818274-ba160053-f086-40e1-beb6-df803609b724.png">

-Because `BussinessTrip` inherits everything from its parent, we must only specify the attributes and operations that are specifi to the child.
+Because `BussinessTrip` inherits everything from its parent, we must only specify the attributes and operations that are specific to the child.

-A parent can have multiple childre.
+A parent can have multiple children.

 <img width="439" alt="Screen Shot 2022-11-03 at 1 40 58 p m" src="https://user-images.githubusercontent.com/24994818/199818549-a79ec201-6d89-472c-a7ef-ec98e99885fd.png">